 The Ai interface consists of several pages that are each deigned to perform a certain task relating to the Ai workflow.
 These pages have been grouped together into categories and can be navigated using the Circular Ai page button in the bottom right-hand corner of the screen.
-This button will persist through all of the pages and is your main source of navigating through the Ai software.
+This button will persist through all of the pages and is your way to navigate through the Ai software.